snair94/Image_masking/README.md

 Add support for multi-label prompts (e.g., "shirt and jeans").
 Export results in .png with alpha channel for design workflows.
 ________________________________________GitHub: snair94/Image_masking: This project is a semantic segmentation web app that allows users to upload a product image, provide a text prompt to identify an item within the image, and apply a solid-colored mask to the segmented region.
-Hugging-face stage link : CLIPSeg Image Masking
+Hugging-face stage link: CLIPSeg Image Masking